chemacabeza/my-github-projects/AI-related/courses/Flux_Step_by_Step/docs/Section-3.md

 ### Installing and customizing the AI tool Fooocus

-I prepared the following <a href="https://colab.research.google.com/drive/1-XWG91YqADQna0uXEVL5C4TlN2IPGw18">Google Colab Notebook</a>. **PLEASE MAKE A COPYE OF THIS GOOGLE COLAB NOTEBOOK AND WORK ON YOUR COPY**.
+I prepared the following <a href="https://colab.research.google.com/drive/1-XWG91YqADQna0uXEVL5C4TlN2IPGw18">Google Colab Notebook</a>. **PLEASE MAKE A COPY OF THIS GOOGLE COLAB NOTEBOOK AND WORK ON YOUR COPY**.

 ### Doing a Face Swap with Fooocus